Management

 Reduce, Reuse, Recycle: The Top Tips to Reduce Waste in Your Home

-In the U.S., roughly 230 million tons of trash is generated each year.
+In the U.S., roughly 230 million tons of trash is generated yearly.
 This is the equivalent of about 4.6 pounds per person every day.

 If you’re looking to reduce waste in your household, the time to start is now.
 Although it may seem like a difficult task, there are small steps you can take that can make a big difference.